`

 Given that limitation, we, the new owners (architect & wife), elected to completely re-design the house to create flowing spaces inside and really big views of the river.

 We split the original waterside wing into two pieces, to provide ourselves with a waterfront porch and a river-oriented living room.
 We gave the Living Room giant windows, and a new curved fireplace.
-We added a stair, also curved, that climbs over the original basement stair to give access to the second floor.
+We added a stair, also curved, that climbs over the original basement stair to gain access to the second floor.

 For More-Click Topics Below